nf-core/metatdenovo/docs/output.md

 <summary>Output files</summary>

 - `eggnog/`
-  - `*.emapper.annotations.gz`: A file with the results from the annotation phase, see the [EggNOG-mapper documentation](https://github.com/eggnogdb/eggnog-mapper/wiki/).
+  - `*.emapper.annotations.gz`: a file with the results from the annotation phase, see the [EggNOG-mapper documentation](https://github.com/eggnogdb/eggnog-mapper/wiki/).
-  - `*.emapper.hits.gz`: A file with the results from the search phase, from HMMER, Diamond or MMseqs2.
+  - `*.emapper.hits.gz`: a file with the results from the search phase, from HMMER, Diamond or MMseqs2.
-  - `*.emapper.seed_orthologs.gz`: A file with the results from parsing the hits.
+  - `*.emapper.seed_orthologs.gz`: a file with the results from parsing the hits.
 Each row links a query with a seed ortholog.
 This file has the same format independently of which searcher was used, except that it can be in short format (4 fields), or full.

 </details>